teplinsky-maxim/teplinsky-maxim/README.md

-🇵🇱 backend developer from Poland
+🇷🇺 Backend developer from Russia

-️‍🌈 LGBTQIA++

-He\him
+Want a backend?
+Say so at [LinkedIn](https://www.linkedin.com/in/maxim-teplinsky/)